 Decision letters are typically mailed from the College within 45 days after your application deadline.
-You are expected to confirm your place in the incoming class by May
+While we strongly encourage all admitted students to deposit within two weeks of acceptance, you are expected to confirm your place in the incoming class by May 1.